 Loneliness is a reminder to draw near

 “you are complete in Him, who is the head of all principality and power.”
 Colossians 2:10.
 This is a phrase we at Table for One Ministries value profoundly and have seen resonate in the hearts of singles.
-As a single adult, it’s easier to feel emotionally, physically, and spiritually alone.
+As a single adult, feeling emotional, physically, and spiritually alone is easier.
 It can even be a primary driver of reasons to be around people, places, and things to avoid being alone.
 But being alone is an asset, not a liability.
 When we see the light in our darkest moments is when we know what truly completes us.

 Jesus embraced His loneliness